Too little sleep, burnt coffee, the overwhelming urge to light my hair on fire and jump out a window—I definitely have a case of the Mondays.

 How was your weekend?
-What's on the agenda for you this week?
+Any fun plans for the upcoming week?